 Without high resolution images of your property on the home page and throughout your website, it will be difficult to sell your rooms online.
 Plus points if you have some kind of virtual video tour as well.

-7. Easy path to booking
+Provide an easy path to booking

-If it takes more than 3 seconds for guests to find your ‘book now’ button after landing on your home page, you’re in trouble!
+If it takes more than three seconds for guests to find your ‘book now’ button after landing on your home page, you’re in trouble!
 Many guests learn about your property from online review sites and simply head to your website to make a direct booking.
 This is called ‘the billboard effect’.
 Make it as easy for them to book with you as possible.

 Although you don’t have access to the budget that large hotels have, you can still be an ace at online marketing and use it to promote your small hotel.